paccanarolab/cluster-one-web/README.md

 # Cluster ONE Web App 🧬🧬

 On this app, you can upload the PPI network including his GOA File, get the analysis results by Cluster ONE algorithm, and view the enrichment of results on intuitive Bargraph.
+(Something was changed, i would detail it later)

-You can visualize, filter and manipulate the results in a graph interface. 📊
+You can visualize, filter and manipulate the results in a graph interface. 📊 ß

-TODO: 👨🏼‍🎓

-- Show protein panel with the information of the protein.
-- Modal with information of how to use ClusterOne Web.
-- Deploy the app.

 ## Prerequisites 📋